 Staff Comment: The proposal meets this standard.
-All proposed roads are within separate access tracts and staff recommends Condition 54 be approved to ensure roads are constructed to meet private road standards, should private roads be proposed at the time of SDAP.
+All proposed roads are within separate access tracts and staff recommends Condition 49 be approved to ensure roads are constructed to meet these standards.

 3. Public Rights-of-Way.
 For land segregations proposing more than four lots, dedication of right-of-way shall be required when a proposed road meets the criteria for classification as an arterial, collector or sub-collector in the KCRS.
 All road(s) shall be constructed in compliance with adopted Kitsap County Road Standards, as now or hereafter amended.